 Tips for Writing Your Synopsis:

-• Focus on the Main Plot: highlight the central conflict, major events and the resolution.
+- Focus on the Main Plot: highlight the central conflict, major events and resolution.

-• Introduce Key Characters: briefly describe the main characters and their roles in the story.
+- Introduce Key Characters: briefly describe your main cast, and their roles in the story.

-• Keep it Concise: stick to one page, ensuring clarity and readability.
+- Keep it Concise: no more than one page, for clarity and readability.

 If you’re struggling with your synopsis don’t worry, we spend a lot of time refining this during the course sessions.